Four of Wands

 The Maenads

-Such women may have joined together to perform the rites as celebrations of life, away from cities and within nature, and return to their normal lives afterwards.
+Such women may have joined together to perform the rites as celebrations of life, away from cities and within nature, and return to their normal lives afterward.
 There were also a few permanent Maenads (there is evidence it was a profession or title).

 Description and Symbology